 Regulations for Portable Toilets

 Special Events, where the public is invited, will require an Event permit from your local authority.
 Many times, the local authority will request a service agreement from the portable restroom provider.
 There is no permit required for the rental of portable restrooms at Special Events.
-Please know that a City or County may have rules that are more stringent than the State rule.
+Please know that a city or county, like Orlando or Brevard county, may have rules that are more stringent than the State rules.
 Your portable restroom provider can advise if this is needed in your area.

 You will also need to provide a sufficient number of portable restrooms based on the expected number of users and provide sanitary hand-washing stations.
 The portable restroom provider may insist on an even number of portables for your order to provide for both Men and Women equally.